TROYTRON/ti-mods/tutorials/Create_Template_JSON_mod.md

   The only presently known ways to "extend" the list with a json mode are to either specify the list in its entirety or to specify empty stubs for already presented entries.
 Both ways likely make multiple mods patching the same list incompatible.
-You may create a code mod to do such patching
+You may create a code mod to do such patching.
   <TODO(dkoiman): add a guide for in-code modifications of templates>